Top 5 2nd Quarter Trades of Pa - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Pacific Wealth Management’s top five trades of the quarter.
+According to GuruFocus data, these were Patriot Investment Management Inc.’s top five trades of the quarter.

-Pacific Wealth Management reduced their investment in ARCA:SPY by 47,071 shares.
-The trade had a 18.95% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $408.8.
+During the quarter, Patriot Investment Management Inc. bought 77,199 shares of ARCA:ITOT for a total holding of 91,020.
+The trade had a 0.63% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $91.05.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Pacer US Cash Cows 100 ETF has a price-earnings ratio of 7.18 and a price-book ratio of 2.00.
+In terms of valuation, iShares Core S&P Total U.S. Stock Market ETF has a price-earnings ratio of 17.31 and a price-book ratio of 3.18.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Pacific Wealth Management bought 27,495 shares of ARCA:DGRO for a total holding of 571,199.
-The trade had a 1.44% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.29.
+During the quarter, Patriot Investment Management Inc. bought 71,792 shares of NAS:IGSB for a total holding of 90,320.
+The trade had a 0.36% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.77.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core Dividend Growth ETF has a price-earnings ratio of 15.74 and a price-book ratio of 2.95.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.88 and a price-book ratio of 1.44.

-During the quarter, Pacific Wealth Management bought 3,420 shares of NAS:IEF for a total holding of 62,419.
-The trade had a 0.39% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $102.41.
+Patriot Investment Management Inc. reduced their investment in NAS:BND by 43,639 shares.
+The trade had a 0.3% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $75.86.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.